 The bulk of her time is spent tending to the K is for Kids Foundation, so I believe she deserves recognition for her investment in us children because we are essentially the future, and Karen is helping to make it a good one.”

-Graduate of Gulf Coast High School, Class of 2015, Mario is now a rising senior at the University of Florida.
+Graduate of Gulf Coast High School, Class of 2015, Mario is now a senior at the University of Florida.

 “Karen Clawson understands more than anyone else that children are the light of our future.
 As the Director of K is for Kids Foundation, Mrs. Clawson demonstrates her unreserved passion for helping students across Collier County by actively working with students in learning essential entrepreneurial skills and qualities, while at the same time raising funds and books for kids.